 Unfortunately, Clay’s excellent site for System 80 repair has been taken down.
 However, there is a pinballwiki that has some good information.

 Be certain to perform all of the CPU tests.
-Only continue below if you are stuck (as I was).
+Only continue below if you are stuck (as we were).

 The Alternative to the test EPROM.

 A very handy thing to have for debugging 6502-based system is a NOP generator.
 As long as the processor has power and a clock, this should work.

 The 6502 processor has an instruction set called NOP (No Operation).
 The NOP tells the processor to cycle through every one of the 65536 addresses.
 The end result is that the address bus will count in binary – each address line being the square wave at half the frequency of the previous address line (i.e. A0 will have the highest frequency, A1 will be half that, etc. all the way up to A15, the lowest frequency).
 These are best tested with a scope, but a digital probe can be used in a pinch.
 With a scope, all should be nice square waves.

 Building the NOP generator is easy, as long as the board has an EPROM socket.
 First, get a 24-pin solder tail socket to plug into the EPROM socket.
 Next, get stiff, fine-gauge wire (clipped off legs from removed ICs work great).
 Push one wire into the new socket at pin 12 – this will be the ground wire.
 Push another wire into your new socket at pin 24, this will be the +5 wire.